-The addition of Covid-19 scenario on top of the three economic scenario in the mid of 2021 to take into account of the possible impact on the economic environment under Covid-19.
+The addition of Covid-19 scenario on top of the three economic scenario to take into account of the possible impact on the economic environment under Covid-19.
 The weighting of this scenario is determined by management judgements with reference to the various relevant factors identified that have major impact on the economic environment.